Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 What is appealing about punishment?

 Ideally, you will already have some idea of why do you want to add punishment to the dynamic, but really delve into it.
 What appeals to you about the idea?
 What appeals to your partner?
-Do you have previous experiences driving you?
+Do you have previous experiences with punishment?
 What is the idea of punishment you have in your head and why?
+It really helps to understand what pre-conceptions you are both coming to this with.

 What is the aim of punishment for both of you?
 Look at the list above.
 Do you want closure?
 Structure?
 To ensure that the behaviour won’t happen again?
 Pin down what practical, emotional or psychological needs or wants you are looking to satisfy.